krcmehmet/Python-xApps/README.md

 - Install docker and docker-compose to your system.

 ### Build docker images
-On the folder where you download this repor, use the following command to build the containers:
+On the folder where you download this repo, use the following command to build the containers:
 ```
 sudo docker-compose build
 ```
 If you are running this command the first time it can take 5 minutes.
 Following builds should take significantly less time.

 ## Usage
-To run the xApps run the following command in the root folder od Auto-Mato:
+To run the xApps run the following command in the root folder of Auto-Mato:
 ```
 sudo docker-compose up
 ```